2026 Market Outlook for Real Estate Investors Using DSCR Loans

 ✅ Continued demand for affordable rentals

 When entry-level buyers can’t buy, they rent.
-That stability benefits investors.
+This stability benefits investors.

 Surveyed loan officers expect move-up buyers to be the most active group in 2026.
 As these owners sell their current homes and purchase something new, it creates turnover in a market that has been tight for years.